milankarman/FastStronghold/README.md

 ### Legality

-As of 06/01/2021 the use of any form of calculator is no longer allowed un Minecraft speedruns.
-This includes almost all of the features found in FastStronghold.
-As such I do not recommend using FastStronghold anymore as it will most certainly invalidate your run.
+As of 10/12/2021 the use of calculators that use F3+C to read from the clipboard is allowed again, meaning FastStronghold is legal for speedruns by the current ruleset.

 ## Usage